richarvey/techshift-modernise/content/page/containersInProd.md

 - Placing the docker container workload
   - This can also take into consideration contraints of placement (eg. do you need a GPU instance)
-  - Exclusion of serverices running on the same host
+  - Exclusion of services running on the same host
 - Best managing resources in a pool of servers
   - Make sure there is sufficent resources on a host to run a workload
   - Autoscale infrastructure underneath to add and rmeove capacity